Aging sermon ideas

 signifying nothing.

-Rejecting such despair, the people of God acknowledge plainly that "the days of mortals are as the grass of the field" but then we add, just as poignantly, that "the steadfast love of the Lordis from everlasting to everlasting on those who fear him" (Ps.
-103:17).
+Rejecting such despair, the people of God acknowledge plainly that "the days of mortals are as the grass of the field" but then we add, just as poignantly, that "the steadfast love of the Lordis from everlasting to everlasting on those who fear him" (Psalm 103:17).
 Life is not "a tale told by an idiot" but a drama of a living body of people — a body with many parts, in a drama with many parts to play.
 This is a tale told by God and signifying everything of final importance in this life and in the life to come.
 It's the drama of the tragic fall of human children and of how a resourceful God has come among them to lift people who have fallen and place them on their feet, and to do it for no reason other than his own chesed, his own lovingkindness.

 Everlasting love of God